 - Application forms must be submitted by members wishing to host or to travel as Ambassadors.

 - The club joining fee is currently $85, which includes a name badge and first year’s membership.

-- The club yearly membership fee is currently $45 and is set each year by the Board, and is currently subsidised from club funds.
+- The club yearly membership fee is currently $60 and is set each year by the Board.

 - Our club produces the “Sunseeker” newsletter each month, available electronically to members.

 - Australian clubs are grouped into three regions.
 We are in the Northern Region, and we have a biennial conference organised by each club in the region by rotation.

 - We conduct interclub domestic visits with other Australian clubs.

 - Our club has a rich social agenda and conducts many activities such as coffee and chat mornings, theatre outings, picnics, BBQ’s, wine tastings, bus trips, dine-outs, guess who’s coming to dinner and progressive dinners.

 - Our membership covers all Sunshine Coast from Caloundra to Noosa and the Hinterland.

 - Members may travel with other clubs on outbound Journeys.
 They should attend the preliminary workshops if possible.
 Those wishing to travel with another club must have their application endorsed by our club President.

 - Our club is incorporated and insured.

 - Interested persons are very welcome at our meetings, which are held on the fourth Sunday of every second month beginning January.

 - Prospective members must attend a meeting of the club before they can make an application to join.
 They are then interviewed in their home by club officials and have their membership application approved by the Club Board.